DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 on the empirical results of these iterations, there may be a need for further optimization iterations other than those listed.

-**Iteration 1 - Naive implementation**: The naive implementation consists of multiplicating a fixed slice of the bitstream into a matrix.
-Said matrix will then be **LEFT FOR NADIM**, which finally will produce a random number.
-We expect that the naive implementation will farr **WIP CHANGE ME**.
+**Iteration 1 - Naive implementation**: The naive implementation consists of a Toeplitz matrix <em>T</em> and key <em>k</em>, acquired from fixed slice of the bitstream.
+Than matrix-vector multiplication will be performed using <em>T</em>
+and <em>k</em>, thus performing Toeplitz extraction.
+Which finally will eliminate jitter and produce random number.
+Code implementation will look much more simple, using double loop to go through all values and multiply them.
+We expect that the naive implementation will be far away from optimized iterations and resulting in $O(n^2)$ complexity.

 **Iteration 2 - Efficient data structures**: The naive implementation will not utilize efficient data structures for maximum speed, rather it will likely use